coinbase/mesh-cli/README.md

 and network-specific work.

 ## Run the Validator

-The validator needs the URL of the Rosetta server configured.
-This can be set as an environment variable named `SERVER_URL`, passed as an argument to make eg `make SERVER_URL=<server url> validate` or editing `Makefile` itself.

 1. Start your Rosetta Server (and the blockchain node it connects to if it is not a single binary.
 2. Start the validator using `make SERVER_URL=<server URL> validate`.